FTNT-chouw/terraform_webtest/docs/r/fortiweb_user_tacacs_user.html.markdown

 * `mkey` - The name of the user tacacs user entry.
 * `server` - The IP address or domain name of the TACACS+ server.
 * `secret` - The TACACS+ server secret key for the TACACS+ server.
-* `auth_type` - Select Auto to automatically assign an authentication type or select Specify to specify a type among MSCHAP, CHAP, PAP, and ASCII.
+* `auth_type` - Specify a type among MSCHAP, CHAP, PAP, or ASCII when type is Specify.
 Valid values: auto, ms_chap, chap, pap, ascii.
+Option MSCHAP may be deprecated in version after 8.0.3 of FortiWeb.
+* `type` - Select Auto to automatically assign an authentication type or select Specify to specify a type among MSCHAP, CHAP, PAP, and ASCII.
+Valid values: auto, specify.

 ## Attribute Reference